 Monitoring and assessment specific for the Stream Biological Objective (General Monitoring and Assessment).

-Actions to protect and restore conditions when the Stream Biological Objectives are or are not met (Planning).
+Actions to protect and restore conditions when the Stream Biological Objective is not met (Planning).

 Actions to ensure regulated discharges meet the Stream Biological Objective (Permitting).

 The time schedules for these implementation types, and their individual San Diego Water Board program components, are outlined in Table TBD.
 “Effective Date” means the date the Stream Biological Objective is approved by USEPA pursuant to Clean Water Act (CWA) section 303(c)(3).